-This stage 1 screening for AA of the proposed changing rooms pavilion shows that implementation of the project is not foreseen to have any likely significant effects on any European site.
+This stage 1 screening for AA of the proposed changing rooms pavilion shows that implementation of the project is not foreseen as likely to have any significant effects on any European site.

-The project is 3.98km from the nearest European site.
+The project is 6.48 km from the nearest European site.
 The AA screening process has considered potential effects which may arise during the construction and operational phases as a result of the implementation of the project.
 There are no direct hydrological pathways to any European sites.
 Therefore, given the scale of the development and its distance from European sites, the effects arising from these works will be negligible.
 Through an assessment of the pathways for effects and an evaluation of the project characteristics, taking account of the processes involved and the distance of separation from European sites, it has been evaluated that significant adverse effects on the qualifying interests, special conservation interest or the conservation objectives of any designated European site are unlikely.
 The ecological integrity of the European sites is not foreseen to be significantly affected by the project.

-Given the nature of the development, it's scale and the localised and the temporary nature of the construction effects the proposed development will not lead to a significant in-combination effect with any other plans or projects.
+Given the nature of the development, its scale, distance from European sites and absence of direct hydrological pathway to European sites and the localised and the temporary nature of the construction effects, the proposed development does not have potential to cause significant effects in-combination with effects arising from any other plans or projects.

-It is concluded that the project is not foreseen to give rise to any significant adverse effects on any designated European sites, alone or in combination with other plans or projects8.
+It is concluded that the project is not foreseen to give rise to any significant adverse effects on any designated European sites, alone or in combination with other plans or projects.
 This evaluation is made in view of the conservation objectives of the habitats or species for which these sites have been designated.
-Consequently, a Stage Two AA (NIS) is not required for the project.
+Consequently, a Stage Two AA (Natura Impact Statement) is not required for the project.